 “Not only have I gained new technical and personal skills, but my co-op has been useful in helping me pay for expenses related to Georgia Tech.
 It’s been an incredible experience so far, and I’ve been able to explore what interests me.”

-Anna Andani, Fourth-Year, Business Administration Student and Co-op Participant at Delta Airlines
+Anna Andani, Fifth-Year, Business Administration Student and Co-op Participant at Delta Airlines

 “I’ve been very fortunate, and my scholarships were more than sufficient.
 I even had to return extra funds at one point.
 It’s important to remember that there are options beyond the Financial Aid Office.”